Running a REST service for generating points#

 Generating Midpoints#

 There are several endpoints to inspect generated points.
-The most useful is /midpoints
+The most useful is /midpoints,

 which gives the middle coordinate of each scan point, organised by axis name.